jeikhan/job4j/README.md

         └── main/java/ru/job4j
             └── tracker
 ```
-- The press `Shift + right click` mouse button anywhere in the folder window and select the _"Open command window here"_ option from the context menu
+- Press `Shift + Right Mouse Button` anywhere in the folder window and select the _"Open command window here"_ option from the context menu
 - Type in command prompt `java -jar StartUI.jar` and press `Enter`

 ### Demo